cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 </noscript>

 1. Install Python 3 using your package manager if its not already installed
-1. Download and the latest Python version of [hiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases)
+1. Download the latest Python version of [hiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases)
 1. Extract the hiyaCFW Helper archive anywhere on your PC
 1. Make sure the neccessary Python packages are installed running `pip3 install -r requirements.txt` in the directory containing the extracted files
 {% endcapture %}